 Introduction to Leon Valley, Texas

 Leon Valley, Texas, in Bexar county, is 9 miles NW of San Antonio, Texas.
-The city, which is considered part of the San Antonio metropolitan area, has a population of 9,239.
+The city is considered part of the San Antonio metropolitan area.

 Leon Valley History